Cart

 Quand la bière blanche allie tradition et fraîcheur

 If wheat beer were a movie character, it would probably be this mischievous sage who never takes himself too seriously despite centuries of history.
-Heir to a brewing tradition that is over 400 years old, it continues to seduce new beer lovers with its freshness and accessibility.
-Proof, if proof were needed, that tradition and modernity can go well together, especially when it comes to quenching your thirst in style.
+Heir to a brewing tradition dating back over 400 years, it continues to seduce new beer lovers with its freshness and accessibility.
+Proof, if proof were needed, that tradition and modernity can go hand in hand, especially when it comes to quenching your thirst in style.

 The secrets of an ancestral style reinvented